 - This post contains affiliate links.
 Read more here.

-When I first began running with my dog it was out of necessity—Zowie’s energy could not be expended in any sedate, leashed walk.
-He and I would get back from a 4-mile trek and as soon as the leash was off, off he’d go—running frantic laps all around the house.
+When I first began running with my dog, it was out of necessity.
+Zowie’s energy could not be fully expended in any normal, leashed walk.
+He and I would get back from a four-mile trek, and as soon as the leash was off, so was he—running frantic laps all around the house.

-Taking up running wasn’t a matter of course for me, it has never been my first choice for exercise.
-But after doing some research on how to safely train my dog to be a confident jogging partner, running became more fun.
-When you’ve got your dog by your side, the miles seem to fade away a little quicker, and with a lot more mutual enjoyment.
+Taking up running wasn’t my first inclination—it has never been my first choice for exercise.
+But after doing some research on how to run with my dog, running became more fun.
+When you’ve got your dog by your side, the miles seem to go by a little quicker, and with a lot more mutual enjoyment.

 - Be sure to check with your vet to be sure your dog is healthy enough to start a running program.